1815–1884

 In 1838 he accepted a tutorship in the household of the Russian ambassador in Athens, Prince Katakazi, where he stayed until 1840.
 The same year he and his friend Ernst Curtius published a volume of translations from Greek.

-In 1842 he entered the service of King Friedrich Wilhelm IV of Prussia, with an annual stipend of 300 thalers.
+In 1842 he entered the service of Friedrich Wilhelm IV of Prussia, with an annual stipend of 300 thalers.

 In 1851, Maximilian II of Bavaria invited Geibel to Munich as an honorary professor at the university, and he relinquished his Prussian stipend.